Shikha-code36/Shikha-code36/README.md

 Have exposure♛ to be a part in building cool A I products 💻.
 Experienced with a demonstrated history of working in the information technology and services industries🏢 .
 Skilled in Technologies✍️ as Python, Flask, Django, JavaScript, HTML, CSS, Bootstrap, React.js, Git&GitHub, MySQL, C++, AWS and Docker for web and window-based applications.

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.

-I love solving coding problems on leetcode, hackerearth etc..
+Also, I love solving coding problems on leetcode, hackerearth etc..
 As you can see I have few repos based on my leetcode solutions and also Data Structure and Algorithm which you can follow.

-Also, I play a role as a Tech Panel 📈 at IBM apart from my existing role and responsibilities in the project.
-Getting an opportunity to interact with many people and sharing thoughts out of the box🗃.

 Completed Bachelor of Technology (BTech).